Online MBA Program in Healthcare Administration

-- Planning and Evaluating Health Programs: Students are taught how to effectively plan and implement healthcare programs and how to evaluate their efficacy, making adjustments to improve patient care.
+- Planning and Evaluating Health Programs: Students are taught how to plan and implement healthcare programs effectively and how to evaluate their efficacy, making adjustments to improve patient care.

-Online MBA programs typically require students have a bachelor’s degree and work for a minimum of one year in a related field.
+Online MBA programs typically require students to have a bachelor’s degree and work for a minimum of one year in a related field.
 Some schools also ask that students have high GMAT scores; however, many schools waive the GMAT requirement2 so they can appeal to a wider range of prospective students.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Healthcare Administration

 Those who have an accredited online MBA in healthcare administration have plenty of opportunities to fill high-level positions in the healthcare industry.
 Healthcare administrators work healthcare in health care, including medical clinics, hospitals, pharmaceutical companies, and long-term care facilities.

 Hospital administrators3 are in charge of planning, directing, and coordinating services.
 Depending on the facility’s size, they may be responsible for all activities within their organization or a single department.
 On a day-to-day basis, hospital administrators are accountable for making decisions that abide by the law.
 Duties often include supervising practitioners, creating and monitoring budgets, managing patient benefits, and overseeing patient care.

 According to the Bureau of Labor Statistics4, hospital administrators earned an average of $99,730 per year as of May 2018.
 This role is in high demand, and opportunities are expected to increase by 20% by 2026.